-- a.
-Analysts performing the tests are competency tested prior to beginning casework and complete an annual external proficiency test. - b.
-The method used for testing was validated prior to use in casework. - c.
-The gas chromatograph is maintained by an external technician. - d.
-The gas chromatograph is calibrated using external certified reference materials using a four-point calibration before cases are tested. - e.
-An internal standard is used in the testing process. - f.
+- f.
 A blank sample is run. - g.
 Instrument resolution is tested using a volatile mixture. - h.
 Reference materials are tested to ensure that they are appropriate for their intended use prior to use and handled consistent with manufacturer's recommendations. - i.
 Reference materials purchased from external vendors in whole blood and aqueous matrices are used as controls.
 The blood matrix control is used as a quality assurance sample to confirm that the method can accurately and adequately measure alcohol in a whole blood matrix.
-Aqueous reference materials must be from a different vendor or lot number than the calibrators. - j.
+Aqueous reference materials must be from a different vendor or lot number than the calibrators.
+At least one control will be purchased from an accredited reference material provider and meet the requirements of certified reference materials. - j.
 At least ten percent of the samples in a batch are controls.
 These controls cover the high, middle, and low ends of the calibration curve. - k.
 Cases are tested in duplicate. - 1.
 All cases go through technical and administrative review. - m.
 The pipette diluter used for preparation of samples and the balance used to performance check the pipette diluter are calibrated annually by an accredited external provider.
-The internal checks of the analytical balance by laboratory personnel are carried out using NIST-traceable weights.
+The internal checks of the analytical balance by laboratory personnel are carried out using NIST-traceable weights. - n.

-n.
 The pipette diluter precision is checked internally on at least a quarterly basis.